romainbrette/holypipette/docs/manipulator.rst

 the trajectory does not necessarily remain in that plane for reasons explained above; thus the ``safe`` option is also used.

-If the `recalibrate`` option is ``True`` and the movement is at least 500 um, then the program tries to fix errors in calibration before the target.
-To this end, the manipulator stops 50 um before the target, then focus on the tip, automatically recalibrate (see below), then move the focus back, and finish the movement.
+If the ``recalibrate`` option is ``True`` and the movement is at least 500 µm, then the program tries to fix errors in calibration before the target.
+To this end, the manipulator stops 50 µm before the target, then focus on the tip, automatically recalibrate (see below), then move the focus back, and finish the movement.

 Moving a new pipette in the field